lrahbek/cds-lang-assignments/assignment-2/README.md

 ## Description

 This folder contains assignment 2 for Language Analytics.
 The objective of the assignment is to train benchmark machine learning classifiers on structured text data, using ```scikit-learn```, make and save understandable outputs and models, and save the results in clear ways.
-More specifically two different binary classification models will be trained on the *Fake or Real News* dataset, a logistic regression classifier and a neural network.
+More specifically, a ```TfidfVectorizer``` will be used to vectorize and extract features from the *Fake or Real News* dataset, these features will be used in training two binary classification models to classify news articles as either 'REAL' or 'FAKE'.
+The ```LogisticRegression``` classifier and ```MLPClassifier``` will be used for this purpose, for both, gridsearch parameters will be set up to be able to identify the parameters that perform the best.
+Further, the evaluation metric the gridsearch should tune for can be passed as an argument, the default is accuracy.
 Three scripts were made for this assignment, each described below:

 The ```vectorizer.py``` script does the following:
 - Loads and splits the data into a test and train set.